stonemjs/docs/src/docs/architecture/lifecycle.md

 ### Imperative Registration

 Hooks can also be registered manually in the blueprint definition.
-This approach is useful when you want full control over listener setup — for example, when registering hooks conditionally, injecting them dynamically, or composing from external libraries.
+This approach is useful when you want full control over listener setup, for example, when registering hooks conditionally, injecting them dynamically, or composing from external libraries.

 ```ts
 import { defineBlueprintConfig } from '@stone-js/core'